Singaporeans vote in polls expected to return ruling party

 Singaporeans vote in polls expected to return ruling partyNew

-SINGAPORE (AP) — Wearing masks and plastic gloves, Singaporeans are voting in a general election that is expected to return Prime Minister Lee Hsien Loong’s long-governing party to power.
-Strict safety measures are in place for Southeast Asia’s first national election since the coronavirus outbreak began.
+SINGAPORE (AP) — Wearing masks to protect against the coronavirus, Singaporeans are voting in a general election that is expected to return Prime Minister Lee Hsien Loong’s long-governing party to power.
+Polling was extended by two hours after strict safety measures in place for Southeast Asia’s first national election amid the pandemic delayed voting at some stations.
+Voting is compulsory in the tiny city-state, one of a handful of countries that has held elections during the pandemic.
 The health crisis and concerns over an economic recession are a bonanza for Lee’s People’s Action Party, with voters likely to opt for stability.
-The party faces 10 small opposition parties which are contesting the 93 parliamentary seats mostly on a one-on-one basis against the PAP.
-The opposition has said it does not want to govern but is urging the 2.65 million eligible voters to give it more seats to ensure better accountability.
+It faces 10 opposition parties, which have urged voters to give them more seats to ensure better accountability.